-What to do if your Oculus Quest 2's Facebook account gets banned
+What to do if your Quest 2's Facebook account gets banned

 - Finish filling out the remaining fields and click Submit at the bottom of the page.

-Facebook has assured us that it has human beings available 24/7 to resolve your account issue and that Oculus users are prioritized because of the nature of the problem.
+Meta has assured us that it has human beings available 24/7 to resolve your account issue and that Quest users are prioritized because of the nature of the problem.
 After all, the last thing you want to deal with during such a stressful time is an auto-reply bot or canned responses.

 Why are Facebook accounts being banned?

-Ever since Facebook acquired Oculus back in 2014, the company has been slowly adding its services into the Oculus ecosystem.
-With the Oculus Quest 2, Facebook made the decision to end standalone Oculus accounts and require all users to log in with a Facebook account.
-This was done to combine services and simplify things for users.
-Facebook integration makes it possible to bring services like Facebook Messenger to the Quest and Quest 2.
+Since Meta acquired Oculus back in 2014, the company has been slowly adding its services into the Oculus ecosystem.
+With the Meta Quest 2, Meta decided to end standalone Oculus accounts and require all users to log in with a Facebook account, instead.
+This was done to combine services and simplify things for users, according to the company.

+Facebook integration also makes it possible to bring services like Facebook Messenger to the Quest and Quest 2.

 However, the transition has been a bit more complicated for some.
-It appears that some Oculus users didn't have a Facebook account prior to the requirement and, upon receiving an Oculus Quest 2, are creating new Facebook accounts.
-After combining this new account with an Oculus account, it appears that something on Facebook's end is being triggered and identifying the user as a "fake account".
+It appears that some Oculus users didn't have a Facebook account before the requirement and, upon receiving a Quest 2, created new Facebook accounts.
+After combining this new account with an Oculus account, it appears that something on Facebook's end is being triggered and identifying the user as a "fake account."
 That flag comes with an immediate ban as Facebook continues to clean up its platform and reign in fake accounts.

 Facebook has faced increased regulatory scrutiny since the 2016 U.S. election, a fair bit of which has been tied to accounts using false identities to spread misinformation on its platform.
-Since Oculus Quest 2 users must use a Facebook account in order to use the device, the widespread effects of regulatory scrutiny seem to be erroneously affecting Quest 2 users.
-Facebook says that users who find themselves in this situation shouldn't have any issue getting their accounts cleared and getting back into VR gaming.
+Since Quest 2 users must use a Facebook account to use the device, the widespread effects of regulatory scrutiny seem to erroneously affect Quest 2 users.
+However, Facebook says that users who find themselves in this situation shouldn't have any issue getting their accounts cleared and getting back into VR gaming.

+Because of these issues and the company's rebranding to Meta, Facebook accounts will no longer be required to use a Quest 2 sometime in early 2022.
+Meta has given no specific date as to when this change will occur but is testing the migration on work accounts later in 2021.

 What happens if my Facebook account is banned?

-Right now, Facebook doesn't offer a true "offline mode" for the Oculus Quest 2 in the case of an account ban.
+Right now, Facebook doesn't offer a true "offline mode" for the Quest 2 in the case of an account ban.
 While it's true that the Quest 2 does not require an Internet connection to work (and therefore can be played anywhere), it does require a Facebook account to operate.
-If your account isn't in good standing for any reason, it's possible that you can't to play games or access media on the Oculus Quest 2.
+If your account isn't in good standing for any reason, it's possible that you can't play games or access media on the Meta Quest 2.

 Facebook says that only a "very small number" of Oculus users are running into login issues and that these users are not losing access to their purchased content.
-At this time, however, it appears that users with a banned account are unable to use the Oculus Quest that is tied to their Facebook account.
+At this time, however, users with a banned account are unable to use the Quest that is tied to their Facebook account.

-We'll be sure to update you as more information develops on this.

 Our top equipment picks